ethicxz/ethicxz.github.io/_posts/2024-07-29-VL Sendai Machine.md

 [https://jlajara.gitlab.io/Potatoes_Windows_Privesc](https://jlajara.gitlab.io/Potatoes_Windows_Privesc)

-If you have any questions you can dm me on discord : 'ethicxz.' or on instagram : 'eliott.la'
+If you have any questions you can dm me on discord : 'ethicxz.' or on [instagram](https://www.instagram.com/eliott.la/)